AndreasExner/AgentsHackathon/Setup/Sandbox environment setup guide.md

 Navigate to [https://www.microsoft365.com/](https://www.microsoft365.com/)

-<red>In most cases you will be automatically signed-in to M365 with your own work profile, due to default browser settings.
-In this cases, sign-out and sign-in again with the provided credentials:</red>
+<span style="color:red">In most cases you will be automatically signed-in to M365 with your own work profile, due to default browser settings.
+In this cases, sign-out and sign-in again with the provided credentials:</span>

 <img src="https://github.com/AndreasExner/AgentsHackathon/blob/main/Media/Screenshot_2025-04-30_133129.png?raw=true" alt="image" width="40%" height="auto">